 How about something else from the New Testament?

 Yeah, the last few paragraphs are a lot in one breath, but here is the point.
 Even if many Jews have been (or will be) cut off from the Israelites, a reference to the Israelites still means the Jews, but only the faithful ones.
-And when the Israelites are mentioned in modern times, it refers to the spiritual Israelites, all believers in Christ, including the Gentiles.
+And when the Israelites are mentioned in modern times, unless it clearly refers to the non-believers, the reference is to the spiritual Israelites, all believers in Christ, including the Gentiles.
 How can we say this?
 The Bible tell us so through Paul's letters:

 Understand, then, that those who have faith are children of Abraham.
 (Galatians 3:7)